 Table 1 describes the summary statistics of experimental and administrative datasets.
 In our mortgage sample, about 43% of the loan applications are accepted.
 Importantly, among the loans accepted, the terms of the loans are in line with the empirical evidence based on official statistics from the Bank of Italy (Bank of Italy, 2016).
 The mean APR equals 2.44% in our database vs. an average of 2.86% between October 2014 and September 2016 in the official statistics.
 The mean net mortgage rate is 2.26% in our sample vs. 2.56% in the official statistics.
-The mean borrower is 45 years old, with monthly net income of 3,000 euro (net out of taxes and social security), and a 25-year mortgage loan of 270,000 euro, mechanically reflecting the way we structured the experiment (which also provides large heterogeneity for each measure).
+The mean net mortgage rate is 2.26% in our sample vs. 2.56% in the official statistics.
+The mean net mortgage rate is 3,000 euro (net out of taxes and social security),31 and a 25-year mortgage loan of 270,000 euro, mechanically reflecting the way we structured the experiment (which also provides large heterogeneity for each measure).